The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Related Work

-Table~\ref{related_work} summarizes several methods proposed to infer SAV deployment.
-They differ in terms of the filtering direction (inbound/outbound), whether they infer the presence or absence of SAV, whether measurements can be done remotely or on a vantage point inside the tested network, and if the method relies on existing network misconfigurations.
+Table~\ref{related_work} summarizes several existing methods to infer SAV deployment.
+They differ in terms of the filtering direction (inbound/outbound), whether they confirm the presence or the absence of SAV, whether measurements can be done remotely or on a vantage point inside the tested network, and if the method relies on existing network misconfigurations.

-The Spoofer project deploys a client-server infrastructure mainly based on volunteers (and ``crowdworkers'' hired for one study trough five crowdsourcing platforms~\cite{marketplaces}) that run the client software from inside a network.
-The active probing client sends both unspoofed and spoofed packets to the Spoofer server either periodically or when it detects a new network.
-The server inspects received packets (if any) and analyzes whether spoofing is allowed and to what extent~\cite{Beverly:2009:UED:1644893.1644936}.
-For every client running the software, its /24 IPv4 address block (or /40 for IPv6) and the autonomous system number (ASN) are identified and measurement results are made publicly available\footnote{https://spoofer.caida.org/summary.php}.
+The Spoofer project~\cite{bb-spoofer-sruti,spoofer_new,Spoofer} deploys a client-server infrastructure mainly based on volunteers (and ``crowdworkers'' hired for one study through five crowdsourcing platforms~\cite{marketplaces}) that run the client software from inside a network.
+To test outbound SAV compliance, the active probing client sends both unspoofed and spoofed packets to the Spoofer server either periodically or when it detects a new network.
+The server inspects received packets (if any) and analyzes whether filtering disables spoofing and to what extent~\cite{Beverly:2009:UED:1644893.1644936}.
+For each client running the software, the Spoofer identifies its /24 IPv4 address block (or /40 for IPv6) and the autonomous system number (ASN).
+It makes outbound SAV test results publicly available~\cite{Spoofer}.
+Testing inbound SAV compliance operates in the opposite direction---the Spoofer server sends packets to the client with spoofed source addresses belonging to the client network.
+The authors do not make the results public to protect vulnerable networks.
 This approach identifies the absence and the presence of SAV in both directions.
-The results obtained by the Spoofer project provide the most confident picture of the deployment of outbound SAV and have covered tests from 7,750 ASes since 2015.
-However, those that are not aware of this issue or do not deploy SAV are less likely to run Spoofer on their networks.
+The results obtained by the Spoofer project provide the most confident picture of the deployment of outbound SAV and have covered tests from 9,751 ASes and 218 countries since 2015.
+However, the network administrators who are not aware of the dangers of spoofing or those who do not deploy SAV are less likely to run Spoofer in their networks, which means that the dataset may be not representative of the whole Internet.